The Evolution of the Stirling Engine

 In the 1800s Stirling engines were discarded because of the quick advancements of steam

 engines.
-However the future for stirling engines is looking very bright.
+However the future for Stirling engines are looking very bright.